What’s the Buzz

 Maintain good personal hygiene in the genital area.

 Human urine is primarily made up of water with dissolved waste materials.
-A common cause of smelly urine is dehydration, where there is less water and more waste products in the urine.
+A common cause of smelly urine is dehydration, which occurs when there is less water and more waste products in the urine.
 Certain foods, medications, supplements, and medical conditions can also affect the smell of your urine.

 If your urine smells bad temporarily and is not accompanied by other symptoms, it is probably nothing to worry about.
-However, if you have a fishy odor or foul-smelling urine and additional symptoms, talk to your healthcare provider.
+However, if you experience a fishy odor or foul-smelling urine, along with other symptoms, consult your healthcare provider.

 References: